woocommerce/qit-documentation/docs/intro.md

 ## Quick Start Guide

+To use QIT, you need to have at least one extension listed on the Woo.com Marketplace.

+If you do, follow these steps:

-1. `composer install woocommerce/qit-cli --dev`
+1. `composer require woocommerce/qit-cli --dev`
 2. `./vendor/bin/qit` to authenticate with your Woo.com developer account.
 3. `qit run:activation your-extension`, where "your-extension" is the slug of a Woo.com extension you own.

-## What you can do with QIT

-- Run tests for your extensions, including development builds
-- Integrate with GitHub Workflows
-- Run tests with other extensions active at the same time
-- Run tests with different versions of PHP, WordPress, and WooCommerce

-And coming soon:
+## What types of tests are available?

+<TestTypes />

+### Coming soon: Local Test Environment and Compatibility Tests

+We are working on adding more features to the toolkit, including:

 - Upload your custom E2E tests to QIT
 - Spin up a local test environment with a single command
-- Run Compatibility tests with other extensions, making sure your plugin continues to work as expected with other extensions installed in the same site
+- Run your E2E tests with other extensions active in the same site, to test that your plugin continues to work as expected with other extensions installed in the same site
+- Run the E2E tests of other extensions with your plugin active to test your changes don't break other extensions
 - Install plugins from both Woo.com Marketplace or the WordPress.org Plugin Repository
 - Configure various parameters of the test environment with config files or arguments

-## Who is this toolkit for?

-This toolkit is for extension developers who are selling their extensions on the WooCommerce Marketplace.

-## What types of tests are available?

-<TestTypes />

 ## How can I use the toolkit?